 With origins dating as far back as the Middle Ages, it shares some similarities with the Italian literary and cinematic genre Giallo; which favours the criminal and psychological.

-In the face of something traumatic, both genres explore the space in which fear and disbelief reign and one’s sanity is called into question.
+In the face of something traumatic, both genres explore the space in which fear reigns and one’s sanity is called into question.

 You can explore Fantastique further in this article from the BFI’s website.